 Prestigious National Grant Helps Congregations Flourish

-Ambrose University’s Flourishing Congregations Institute (FCI) is leading groundbreaking research into the health of Canada’s congregations.
+Ambrose University’s Flourishing Congregations Institute (FCI) is leading groundbreaking research into the health of Canada’s churches.
 Last fall, that important work received critical funding fuel: a major three-year research grant from Canada’s top-tier Social Sciences and Humanities Research Council (SSHRC).

 The “Flourishing Canadian Congregations in Catholic, Mainline, and Conservative Protestant Sectors” project continues the partnership between Ambrose and the University of Saskatchewan.
 The project is led by co-investigators Drs.
 Joel Thiessen, Arch Wong, Bill McAlpine and Keith Walker, who is also the principal SSHRC investigator.